COMP2160-Game-Development/Prac-02/README.md

 * Input

 >## Discussion: Working Together (15 min)
 >You are working on a large project for your studio.
 Your team leader has pretty much left you all to your own devices to work on things, <b>trusting</b> you all to get your work done.
 While things have been going smoothly, you soon notice a programmer colleague of yours is beginning to get overworked.
-As a result, you’ve noticed them cutting corners and missing milestones.
+As a result, they're cutting corners and missing milestones.
 >
 >A major deadline for the project is coming up.
-If you’re being <b>honest</b>, you’re not confident your colleague can make it without either burning out, or turning in un-finished work, which would be a bit <b>disrespectful</b> to the rest of the team.
+If you’re being <b>honest</b>, you’re not confident your colleague can make it without burning out, or turning in un-finished work, which would be a bit <b>disrespectful</b> to the rest of the team.
 You are not in any sort of management position, and the rest of the team seem to be unaware of the issue.
 What should you do?
 Refer back to the ACS code of professional ethics for how to navigate the situation.

 ## Today's Task
 In this prac you will implement a car-chase game: